-“The Gleaners and I” includes short interviews and stories, narrated by Varda, about gleaners, mainly men, whom the film director encounters in France.
-It was released in year 2000 and it had a very positive reception, winning several awards.
-The film makes frequent references to paintings of gleaners, in this case mainly female gleaners by Millet, Breton, and other painters.
+“The Gleaners and I” includes short interviews and stories, narrated by Varda, about gleaners, mainly men, that the film director encounters in France.
+It was released in year 2000, and it had a very positive reception, winning several awards.
+The film makes frequent references to paintings of gleaners, in this case mainly female gleaners, by Millet, Breton and other painters.
 Its soundtrack introduces hip-hop songs with lyrics that denounce social inequalities.
 The documentary film also shows Varda’s aging hands on multiple occasions, alluding to the passing of time.
-It also introduces various definitions of the verb “to glean.”
-It is Varda herself who narrates, films, and interviews various gleaners, engaging them in personal, intimate, and warm conversations.
+It also introduces various definitions of the verb “to glean”.
+It is Varda herself who narrates, films, and interviews various gleaners, engaging into personal, intimate and warm conversations.
 Her presence makes this documentary a beautiful story.

-The film begins by defining this verb as “collecting after the harvest.”
+What is “gleaning”?
+The film begins by defining this verb as “collecting after the harvest”.
 The gleaner is, therefore, the person who gleans.
 I associate the act of gleaning with wheat and other grains, with people who live in rural areas and with the past.
-The documentary film shows gleaners of potatoes, apples, tomatoes, grapes, bread, oysters and clams, refrigerators, furniture, in rural areas, as well as in big cities.
-A man interviewed says, “Finish gleaning to avoid waste. […] This is the old spirit.”
+The documentary film shows gleaners of potatoes, apples, tomatoes, grapes, bread, oysters and clams, refrigerators, furniture, in rural areas as well as in big cities.
+A man interviewed says: “Finish gleaning to avoid waste. […] This is the old spirit”.
 However, we see today’s gleaners everywhere, not only in rural villages.
-The documentary also questions the common association between gleaning and poverty and presents gleaners who have chosen to glean based on principles, who are not in need of anything, but glean because they like doing so.
+The documentary also questions the common association between gleaning and poverty, and presents gleaners that have chosen to glean based on principles, who are not in need of anything but glean because they like doing so.

 Some data shown in the film are terrible.
 A harvester shares that supermarkets request potatoes with a very specific shape and size.
-Those that do not meet the requirements are not sold for consumption.
+Those that do not meet the requirements, are not sold for consumption.
 He estimates that, in a harvest of more than 4,500 tons, around 25 tons are thrown away and wasted.
-Another person interviewed, who has a field of apples, shares that “this field has 3 hectares, and there are at least 10 tons of apples that we will not pick.”
-He adds, “I cannot prohibit people from coming and picking up apples once we have finished our collection.”
-I find it fascinating how the film also describes the conditions that make it legal to glean in France.
-Julia’s Hola Tomorrow’s post about Wabi-Sabi and the beauty of imperfection has some other statistics and reflections about food waste.
+Another person interviewed, who has a field of apples, shares that “This field has 3 hectares, and there are at least 10 tons of apples that we will not pick”.
+He adds: “I cannot prohibit people from coming and picking up apples once we have finished our collection”.
+I find it very interesting how the film also describes the conditions that make it legal to glean in France.
+Julia’s HOLA TOMORROW’s post about Wabi-Sabi and the beauty of imperfection has some other statistics and reflections about food waste.

-This documentary film is viewed by many, even if it did not seem to be Varda’s primary intention, as a resistance to consumerism, a questioning of authority, and a reflection of the relationship between our day-to-day actions and politics.
-For me, it is a reminder of the absurdity of waste and excess, of the need to give objects and material things a long life, of the imperative for a better distribution of wealth and, above all, of the need to constantly question what wealth really is.
-This is why I wanted to share this beautiful gem with the readers of Hola Tomorrow.
-I encourage you to watch the documentary (available in different platforms in different countries, Filmin in Spain, and most probably in your neighborhood library) and to tell us if you like it as much as I do and, also, what is that you like to glean.
+This documentary film is viewed by many, even if it did not seem to be Varda’s primary intention, as a resistance to consumerism, a questioning of authority, and a reflection of the relationship between our day to day actions and politics.
+For me, it is a reminder of the absurdity of waste and excess, of the need to give objects and materials things a long life, of the imperative for a better distribution of wealth and, above all, of the need to constantly question what wealth really is.
+This is why I wanted to share this beautiful gem with the readers of HOLA TOMORROW.
+I encourage you to watch the documentary (available in different platforms in different countries – screening in Spain- and most probably in your neighborhood library) and to tell us if you like it as much as I do and, also, what is that you like to glean.
 Enjoy!